 Silent We Stood

 On July 8, 1860, Dallas, Texas burned.
 Three slaves were accused of arson and hanged without a trial.
 Today, most historians attribute the fire to carelessness.
-Texas was the darkest corner of the Old South, too remote and violent for even the even bravest abolitionists.
+Texas was the darkest corner of the Old South, too remote and violent for even the bravest abolitionists.
 Yet North Texas newspapers commonly reported runaway slaves, and travelers in South Texas wrote of fugitives heading to Mexico.
 Perhaps a few prominent people were all too happy to call the fire an accident.

 Blood Kin